Introduction -2 – The Three Categories of Suffering

 What Is Suffering Based on?

 3. What is our whole world?
 We sense external rupa through our five physical senses (internal rupa) and then think about them.
-Thus we can sum up our world as what we experience through our INTERNAL six senses (eyes, ears, nose, tongue, body, mind).
+Thus, we can sum up our world as what we experience through our six internal senses (eyes, ears, nose, tongue, body, mind).
 If our six internal senses stop working or weaken, we suffer.

 • Those twelve (six INTERNAL and six EXTERNAL) make up “our world.”
 Everything is included in those twelve—all 12 lead to suffering, not only in this life but also in future lives.